 Here are some examples of both high tech and low tech assistive technology.

-Bottom: A switch, communication cards, an iPad.
+Bottom: A switch, communication tools, an iPad.